evanxd/thingjs-io/README.md

-# sync-gpio
+# GPIO.JS
-sync-gpio is a node library helps developer control GPIO pins on Raspberry Pi eaiser and faster.
+GPIO.JS is a node library helps developer control GPIO eaiser and faster.

 ## Sample Code
 Press a button to light on a LED.